AXA Employee experience

 The mechanism was simple: share a photo of your journey and your distance via email, or by using our campaign hashtag on social media.
 We then shared weekly updates of the distance marched, resharing some of the best posts to encourage others to join in.

 We launched the campaign internally using emails, banners and the company-wide intranet, inviting all employees to join Stride for Pride.
-The campaign also launched on AXA’s social media channels and generated some positive PR, with HR magazine recognising AXA as an organisation going the extra mile during COVID-19.
+The campaign also launched on AXA’s social media channels and generated some positive PR, with HR magazine recognizing AXA as an organization going the extra mile during COVID-19.

 The response was incredible.

 Within two weeks, we’d marched from Land’s End to John O’Groats.
 But we didn’t stop there…

 We had enough strides to travel back across the country, stop at every AXA UK office, and finish at AXA’s head office in Ireland.

 We even started to see AXA Germany taking part after seeing the campaign on social media.

 That’s enough strides to end our march at the Stonewall Inn in New York, the site of the 1969 riots that started the Pride movement.

 This year’s response to our Pride campaign was unprecedented.
 We captured the need, during a very difficult, isolating time, to bring our workforce together, for one common purpose and enhance our commitment to inclusion.
 The fact that our colleagues in Germany embraced this organically was the cherry on the top of the cake and has given us the goal for this to go global in 2021.